 1973: Bobby Orr scores a goal and has two assists to help the Bruins to a 7-1 win against the Atlanta Flames in Boston.
 The goal is the 600th point of his career; it comes in his 461st NHL game.

 Video: Bobby Orr revolutionized defensive position

-1987: Mario Lemieux scores a goal and sets up two others in the Pittsburgh Penguins' 5-4 win against the St. Louis Blues to reach the 100-point mark.
+1987: Mario Lemieux scores a goal and sets up two others in the Pittsburgh Penguins' 5-4 win against the St. Louis Blues at the Civic Arena to reach the 100-point mark.
 He becomes the fourth player in NHL history to have 100 or more points in each of his first three seasons.

-1996: Gretzky scores his 1,000th pro hockey goal (including NHL, WHA, regular season and playoffs), in the St. Louis Blues' 3-1 road win against the Los Angeles Kings.
-Gretzky joins Howe and Bobby Hull in the 1,000 pro goal club.
+1996: Gretzky scores his 1,000th pro hockey goal (including NHL, WHA, regular season and playoffs), in the Blues' 3-1 road win against the Los Angeles Kings.
+Gretzky joins Howe and Hull in the 1,000 pro goal club.

 2002: The Carolina Hurricanes extend their NHL record by playing their seventh straight home tie.
 Sami Kapanen scores with 10.4 seconds left in the third period to give the Hurricanes a 1-1 tie against the visiting Canadiens.

 2014: Henrik Lundqvist passes Mike Richter to become the winningest goalie in New York Rangers history.
 Lundqvist gets his 302nd NHL victory, all with the Rangers, by making 35 saves in New York's 8-4 win against the Ottawa Senators at Canadian Tire Centre.
 Derick Brassard and Rick Nash each scores twice for the Rangers.